JacobLewandowskiDev/Church-Of-Iron/README.md

 # Church-Of-Iron

 ## Description
-This project as of now is a work in progress to become a fully functional gym web app that allows users to log into their account and create their own workout routines to track their progress.
+This project as of now is a work in progress to become a fully functional gym web app that allows users to log in to their accounts and create their own workout routines to track their progress.
 They can save exercises from the default list to their routine or add their own exercises to it.
 Each list will then be saved and stored for each individual user for future use.
 The user will also be able to copy their previous workouts with the previous reps and sets to avoid typing it out each time.

 ## User Features
 - Browse through the available exercise list that is divided into groups for each body part.